swisscom/open-service-broker/README.md

 - Java 1.8
 - MySQL / MariaDB Server

-## Deployment

-To get started with Cloud Foundry Service Broker, clone this repository.

-Then build Service Broker using the `gradlew` script in the root directory of the repository.

 ```bash
 $ gradlew clean build
 ```

 ## Deployment

+### Build

+Build Service Broker using the `gradlew` script in the root directory of the repository.

 Follow the [documentation](http://docs.cloudfoundry.org/services/managing-service-brokers.html) to register the broker to Cloud Foundry.